DoctorLai/steem-load-balancer/README.md

 - cache.ttl: When cache.enabled, how many seconds before cache expires.
 - debug: When set to debug, more messages are set e.g. in the response header.
 - firstK: Choosing the node which has the max Jussi Number from the first `firstK` nodes that respond OK.
 Default is 1.
 - strategy: The strategy to pick the chosen node.
-This can be one of: first, random, max_jussi_number, latest_version
+This can be one of: first, random, max_jussi_number (default), latest_version

 ## Installation
 Clone the Repository: